International regulations and required documentation for hauliers transporting dangerous or hazardous goods by road or by vehicles on ships.

 MCA publishes help and advice on the carriage of dangerous goods in ships.

-Companies engaged in carrying, packing, filling, loading and/or unloading of dangerous goods by road, rail or inland waterways may have to appoint a Dangerous Goods Safety Adviser (DGSA) to comply with the European Agreement on ADR
+Companies engaged in carrying, packing, filling, loading and/or unloading of dangerous goods by road, rail or inland waterways may have to appoint a dangerous goods safety adviser (DGSA) to comply with ADR.

 In the UK, the ADR requirements for appointing a DGSA are enforced under the Health and Safety at Work Act 1974.